Grey3016/Save2Icon/README.md

-A Custom node to 'Save to an icon' for ComfyUI
+A Custom node to 'Save to an icon' for ComfyUI - 100% made by ChatGPT, I take no responsibility as to it use or outcomes.

 <ins>Oversight<ins>